slhtzbpxz/ReactTutorial/README.md

 }

-class Game extends React.Component {
+//Keep the states in parent class then pass down to its children class

-//Keep the states in parent class then pass down
+>class Game extends React.Component {

   constructor() {
     super();
     this.state = {